kendayao/Tindog/README.md

 ## Description

-This is the main page of a startup company call Tingdong.
+This is the main page of a startup company called Tingdong and can be viewed both on desktop and mobile.
 This website was built using HTML, CSS, and Bootstrap.

 ## Table of Contents